BeeGroup-cimne/beegroup_importing_tool/README.md

 ## Configuration

-The configuration file for running the applications consists of a config.json that must be placed in the root of the project
+The configuration file for running the applications consists of a config.json that must be placed in the root of the project and add the source specific configuration

 ```json
 {